 - Have conversations at work, with your friends and family, on social media, with your MP and through letters to local media about climate change and use appropriate language such as "climate emergency" "ecological crisis" and "is happening now" to shift our culture of denial and inaction.
 You don't have to be an expert.
 Everyone has a right to a safe climate and to share their concerns.
 The skeptical science website has info for having conversations and busting myths

-- buy solar panels and hot water systems or switch to Powershop, Australia's greenest energy provider.
+- buy solar panels and hot water systems or choose green energy options with your current provider.

 - transfer your super and shares out of the carbon economy and into Australian Ethical.